Towards AI Transparency and Accountability: A Global Framework for Exchanging Information on AI Systems: AI Measures: Motivation and Background

 Some researchers call for creating effective explainable AI models~\cite{rudin2019}.
-However, approaches based on model-agnostic explanations are less restrictive, as they do not constrain AI system architecture (see more in Appendix A).
+However, approaches based on model-agnostic explanations are less restrictive, as they do not constrain AI system architecture (see Appendix~\ref{sec:prop:exp} for an extensive discussion of explainability measures).
 This difference is crucial, because it enables unconstrained innovation and development of effective AI systems, as well as accurate models of human decisions.
-There exist multiple model-agnostic explanation frameworks, and new ones are under development.
+There exists multiple model-agnostic explanation frameworks, and new ones are under development.
 Choosing the appropriate mode of explanation requires careful consideration.
 In particular, explanation methods should satisfy provable concepts of fairness, privacy and robustness.
 While these measures are a useful tool for those concepts in AI systems, they can be adversarially manipulated~\cite{slack2020fooling} or provide lower quality explanations to protected subgroups~\cite{balagopalan2022road}.
-Paralleling prior authors’ recommendations, we call for these drawbacks to be considered at the time when standardized benchmarks and corresponding audits are designed and developed.
+Paralleling prior authors’ recommendations, we call for these drawbacks to be considered at the time when assessments and corresponding Measures are designed and developed.